News for Peterborough and Cambridgeshire

 Code of conduct and impartiality

-Critics argue that Cllr Fitzgerald’s dual role — as both a city councillor directly involved in planning decisions and the owner of a community radio station that has taken a clear stance on the issue — presents at least the perception of a conflict of interest.
+Critics argue that Cllr Fitzgerald’s dual role — as both a city councillor directly involved in planning decisions and the director of a community radio station that has taken a clear stance on the issue — presents at least the perception of a conflict of interest.

 The council’s members’ code of conduct warns against “fettering discretion in the planning process,” which requires councillors to approach planning matters with an open mind.
 Observers suggest that a broadcaster’s letter of support could be seen as lobbying, even if signed by another member of staff.